sergiodxa/personal-site/README.md

 ### Deployment

+> The deployment is automatic via Travis CI after each commit.

 All that's needed to deploy this site to the cloud is to execute a single command

 ```
 yarn deploy
 ```

-This will build and export to HTML files the site, deploy it to [Now.sh](https://now.sh) and then alias it automatically.
+This will build and export to HTML files the site, generate the RSS feed, deploy it to [Now](https://now.sh) and then alias it automatically.

 ## Scripts
 - `dev` -> run the development server